istentov/istentovs-useless-games/README.md

 the incomplete prototype known as "class project" unfinished unprecedented results involve `fun()` not working
 ### alpha 0.0.2.1
-added volumes, the primary function of useless-games. volume 1 is being worked on episode 1 is finished with title "whiteboard" episode 2 is finished with title "gradientpicker"
+added volumes, the primary function of useless-games. volume 1 is being worked on<br>
+episode 1 is finished with title "whiteboard"<br>
+episode 2 is finished with title "gradientpicker"